Signals from another galaxy

 A pulsar nebula, a supernova remnant and also a "superbubble" (a structure formed by the powerful winds of massive stars and their supernova explosions): these are the sources of the gamma rays just observed with HESS.

 Ten years ago, only a few very high-energy gamma-ray sources were known to exist in the vastness of the sky.
-Today, more than a hundred have been counted, thanks to gamma-ray telescopes such as HESS II, the largest of them, which have recently opened up a new window of observation in astronomy.
+Today, more than a hundred have been counted, thanks to gamma-ray telescopes such as HESS II, the biggest of them all, which have recently opened up a new window of observation in astronomy.